nicusX/amazon-managed-service-for-apache-flink-examples/java/KafkaConfigProviders/Kafka-SASL_SSL-ConfigProviders/README.md

 2. To decrypt the secret stored in SecretsManager - This is the KMS key used to encrypt the secret with the SASL credentials
    * Action: `kms:Decrypt`
    * Resource: `arn:aws:kms:<region>:<account-id>:key/<key-id>`
-3. To download the TrustStore file from S3
+3. To download the TrustStore file from S3 (only required if you need a custom TrustStore)
    * Actions: `s3:GetObject`
    * Resource: `arn:aws:s3:::<bucket-name>/<object-key>`